adithaha/workshop-cicd/lab1-cicd.md

 Now we will create CI/CD pipeline with step below:
 ```
 1. Build - build application image and push it to DEV env
-2. Deploy to DEV - deploy image from #1 to DEV env
+2. Deploy to Development - deploy image from #1 to DEV env
-3. Deploy to TEST - tag image from #1 to promoteToQA, and deploy to TEST env
+3. Promote to Testing (approval) - tag image from #1 to promoteToQA, and deploy to TEST env
-4. Deploy to PROD (approval) - asking user approval, if approved, tag image from #3 to promoteToProd, and deploy to PROD env
+4. Deploy to Production (approval) - asking user approval, if approved, tag image from #3 to promoteToProd, and deploy to PROD env
 ```

 1. Create CI/CD project